JaedanC/pygui/README.md

 This step will compile:

 - cimgui
-- imgui_glfw_opengl3
 - glfw

-...As shared `.dll`'s so that you can recompile each module and/or include extra implementations as a dll.
-It is very important that glfw is NOT compiled statically.
-If it is compiled statically then python's glfw will refer do a different instance, causing imgui to crash on startup.
+...As shared `.dll`s.
+It is very important that glfw is **NOT** compiled statically.
+If it is compiled statically then python's glfw will refer do a different instance, causing ImGui to crash on startup.

 You may use Visual Studio or the command-line (developer console on windows) to run CMake.
 I will be using Visual Studio.